 During times of crisis like this, it is critical for companies in the CPG industry to take calculative and well-executed measures to ensure business continuity in the long run.
-Request a free proposal to know how industry experts at Infiniti Research can help you plan your next steps during the COVID-19 situation.
+Request a free proposal to know-how industry experts at Infiniti Research who can help you plan your next steps during the COVID-19 situation.

 Action plan to combat CPG industry challenges due to COVID-19

 In countries like China and the UK, CPG companies have faced intensified challenges due to the short-term nature of their contingency plans.
 To exacerbate the situation, travel restrictions across countries have created logistical bottlenecks, further worsening the existing inbound and outbound supply chain challenges.
 Here are some strategies for players in the US to effectively combat CPG industry challenges due to the COVID-19 crisis and react effectively to this unprecedented business shock.

 The need of the hour for CPG companies is to define a contingency plan to ensure supply continuity.
 Companies in the CPG industry must determine the weakest links in their supply chain including raw materials, packaging, or workforce and build strategies to address these issues in the order of priority.

 Working with local authorities to understand the COVID-19 hotspots and lockdown areas will help companies to better plan the logistics and delivery to these territories.
 A major revamp would be required for the existing transportation and logistics plan to improve logistics flexibility.
 Furthermore, steps can be taken to stop or limit the logistics of the non-essential category.

 Enable frequent and real-time customer communications